wangncs/wangncs.github.io/_pages/about.md

 News
 ------
+[02/2022] We received funding from County of Gloucester.
+Many thanks to County of Gloucester!

 [09/2021] Our project was reported by Rowan Today!
 [Advancing driver safety technology so it’s more affordable, accessible](https://today.rowan.edu/news/2021/09/improving-ai-driver-assistance-tools.html)

 [09/2021] We received funding from U.S. Environmental Protection Agency (EPA).
 Many thanks to U.S.EPA!